 The track includes five courses, three of which are taken as business core requirements.
 In those three courses (FIN 3200, MGT 3550, and MGT 4600), students in the Honors track will complete an Honors project (see further information below).
-These three business core courses can be taken in any order with the approval of the director.
+FIN 3200 needs to be taken before MGT 4600.
 Students are required to take the other two courses, Thesis I (MKT/MGT 4010) and Thesis II (MKT/MGT 4020), in addition to their major requirements.
 Thesis I and Thesis II must be taken in sequence during the fall and spring semesters of the student's junior or senior year.